 Illusion and Cognitive Distortion

 Mirrors can often deceive us by reflecting a distorted or altered image.
 In the same way, consciousness can lead us to misinterpretations or illusions.
 Flaws on the surface of a mirror change the image it reflects.
 Our consciousness is like a mirror with flaws and imperfections.
-The image in the mind is distorted by biases, prejudice, and societal conditioning.
+Biases, prejudice, and societal conditioning distort the image in the mind.
 These distortions become accepted values and beliefs.

 The Observer Effect